A Park Close to Home

 No landowner will be forced to sell their land, and the land will not be compulsorily acquired.

 Lease agreements or shared use agreements may also be pursued to improve service to open space gap areas.

 What about other open space outside of the gap areas?

 The Moreland Open Space Strategy sets out actions that will improve open space across Moreland.

 Activity Centre Structure plans and other documents also identify open space projects that can be funded through the open space fund.

-By making open space gap areas the priority for proactive open space expenditure as proposed in the Park Close to Home, other open space needs will become a lower priority for expenditure of the open space fund in the short term.
+By making open space gap areas the priority for proactive open space expenditure as proposed in A Park Close to Home, other open space needs will become a lower priority for expenditure of the open space fund in the short term.

 This does not mean the spending on these other items will not occur.
-Park Close to Home suggests that any decision made on spending the fund on any other open space need (apart from creating new open space in the gap areas), must be considered in light of whether it will effect provision of new open space in the high and medium priority gap areas.
+A Park Close to Home suggests that any decision made on spending the fund on any other open space need (apart from creating new open space in the gap areas), must be considered in light of whether it will effect provision of new open space in the high and medium priority gap areas.